By The PerfectPrice Team

 Step 3: Set up your pricing for peak times

-You’ll make the most money at peak times—summer for vacation markets, big ski weekends for ski resort destinations, festivals for festival destinations.
-Frequently you can get much, much more than you think: don’t let your own bias influence your rates.
-You’re anchored to a lot of prices—especially your monthly mortgage or lease.
+You’ll make the most money at peak times—summer for vacation markets, big ski weekends for ski resort destinations, and festivals for festival destinations.
+Frequently, you can get much, much more than you think: don’t let your own bias influence your rates.
+You’re anchored to many prices—especially your monthly mortgage or lease.
 It may seem ridiculous to rent a place that costs you $2000 a month for $1500 a night—but you might be able to!

 Similarly, bias about “normal” pricing can also be a hindrance.
-Five hundred dollars a night for a dumpy 2 bedroom that usually rents for $125 seems ridiculous until everything else is booked for a festival, and 6 friends split it for $250 each for a weekend ($500 a night!) instead of staying in a tent.
+Five hundred dollars a night for a dumpy two-bedroom that usually rents for $125 seems ridiculous until everything else is booked for a festival, and six friends split it for $250 each for a weekend ($500 a night!) instead of staying in a tent.
 It happens all the time.

-If you are not using Perfect Price, look at a sample of similar properties (10 or more) that are moving their prices, so you’re sure they’re actively managed, and see what they charge for peak times.
-This is called your “comp set” (Perfect Price AI automatically finds and curates a comp set for you).
-Then, decide whether or not your place deserves a premium to the comp set, and what your risk tolerance is for it not being rented, and set your price.
-If your place is more superior, be at the high end of the comp set—or above it.
+If you are not using a dynamic pricing tool, look at a sample of similar properties (10 or more) that are moving their prices so you’re sure they’re actively managed and see what they charge for peak times.
+This is called your “comp set”.
+Then, decide whether or not your place deserves a premium to the comp set and what your risk tolerance is for it not being rented, and set your price.
+If your place is superior, be at the high end of the comp set—or above it.
 If your place is less nice, be at the bottom of it.
-Again if your listing is new, we advise being in line with or below the market so you can get those early reviews and potential repeat customers.
+Again, if your listing is new, we advise you to be in line with or below the market to get early reviews and potential repeat customers.

 Step 4: Set minimum stays